Sunday Stealing: Follow That Dream

 Omega Mart

-Tu, Sept 26: We went to something Meow Wolf.
+Tu, Sept 26: We went to something called Meow Wolf.
 What is it?
 I don’t know, and I was there.
 “Meow Wolf opens portals of possibility.
 We redefine the paradigm of art and storytelling to make a positive difference in the world.

 Yeah, that.
 “We have numerous full-time artists on staff, working in a huge range of media, including sculpture, painting, fabrication, digital art, writing, film, and many more.
 Additionally, we prioritize collaboration with many local artists in each exhibition location.”